 -Other Benefits

-Apart from weight loss, fasting has other benefits for a diabetic person.
-It can help you in lowering your cholesterol levels, improves the way your body manages glucose and also cuts down your inflammation.
+Apart from weight loss, fasting has other benefits for diabetics.
+It can help lower cholesterol levels, improve the way your body manages glucose, and reduce inflammation.

 Risks Of Fasting For Diabetics